Home Modern slavery statement

 Markel Capital Holdings Limited and its subsidiary undertakings (as defined in s.1162 Companies Act 2006) together is the “Markel International Group”.
 We are an international insurance group which looks after the commercial insurance needs of major businesses, SMEs, professionals and sole traders.
 We underwrite risks in our syndicate at Lloyd’s and in the London insurance company market.
 Abbey Protection Group provides legal and professional fees insurance cover as well as legal, tax and human resources consultancy.

 We have over 1100 employees worldwide and operate in 17 countries.
-We are a part of the Markel Group, and our ultimate parent company, Markel Corporation, is listed on the New York Stock Exchange.
+We are a part of the Markel Group, and our ultimate parent company, Markel Group Inc., is listed on the New York Stock Exchange.

 This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and constitutes the Markel International Group’s slavery and human trafficking statement for the financial year ending 31 December 2017.
 It sets out the steps that the Markel International Group have taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.